Chart Color Schemes

 Tanami is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Tanami's dwelling structure, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NT's 67.8% houses and 32.2% other dwellings.
-Home ownership in Tanami was at 1.5%, with the rest being mortgaged (0%) or rented (98.5%).
-The median monthly mortgage repayment was $0, below Non-Metro NT's average of $1,863.
-Median weekly rent in Tanami was recorded at $0, compared to Non-Metro NT's $280 and the national figure of $375.
+Tanami's dwelling structures, as per the latest Census, consisted of 92.7% houses and 7.3% other dwellings.
+In comparison, Non-Metro NT had 67.8% houses and 32.2% other dwellings.
+Home ownership in Tanami was at 1.5%, with mortgaged dwellings at 0.0% and rented ones at 98.5%.
+The median monthly mortgage repayment was $0, lower than Non-Metro NT's $1,800 and the national average of $1,863.
+The median weekly rent in Tanami was $0, below Non-Metro NT's $280 and the national figure of $375.

 Frequently Asked Questions - Housing